cds-snc/design-gc-conception/.github/ISSUE_TEMPLATE/publish_card_templated.md

 ### Development
 - [ ] Done when development has merged PR
+- [ ] Done when the code has been released

 ### Documentation
 - [ ] Done when designs (EN and FR) has been published, with the links updated on the documentation website